Water-Run/treepp/OPTIONS.md

 ### `/M`: Include Only Matches

 **Function:**

-Show only files or directories matching a given pattern.
+Show only files or directories matching a pattern.

 **Syntax:**